lnussbaum/vagrant-grid5000/README.md

 ```
 $ vagrant up --provider=grid5000
 $ vagrant ssh
+$ vagrant provision
 $ vagrant destroy
 ```

 For more details about Vagrantfile configuration parameters, see https://github.com/lnussbaum/vagrant-grid5000/blob/master/Vagrantfile

+### Synced folders

+Synced folders are a bit tricky.
+You need to install 'rsync' (which is not installed on jessie-x64-min), and then issue a ''vagrant reload'' to reload the configuration.
+Note that you can also use 'rsync-auto' to auto-synchronize changes.

 ## License